 If you want to learn more about CSAs (and where you can find one near you!), here’s a helpful website.
 Needless to say, I’m so glad we opted to subscribe—not only is the produce organic, chockfull of nutrients, and absolutely delicious, but it’s an honor to support the livelihood of our local farmers.
 Cheers to that.
 Anyway, we recently received quite a few beets from Ahavah.
 So, I’ve been trying to use them creatively.
 I recently steamed all of them, making the beets easily accessible for salads, side dishes, and, as the title of the post indicates, hummus.

 In my opinion, beets are miracle workers.
-That said, I know not everyone loves ’em.
-However, their micronutrients are on point.
-They’re high in immune-boosting vitamin C, fiber, and essential minerals like potassium (essential for healthy nerve and muscle function).
-They’re also high in manganese (which is good for your bones, liver, kidneys, and pancreas).
-Beets also contain a variety of other health benefits, especially for pregnant women!
+That said, I know not everyone loves them.
+Purée with lemon, garlic, tahini, and garbanzo beans, they are much subtler in flavor.
+They’re also high in immune-boosting vitamin C, fiber, and essential minerals like potassium (crucial for healthy nerve and muscle function).
+They’re also high in manganese, which is good for your bones, liver, kidneys, and pancreas.
+Beets contain a variety of other health benefits, especially for pregnant women.

 Vegan Lemony Beet Hummus

 - 2 small beets, steamed

 - 1 15oz can (1 3/4 cup) cooked garbanzo beans